chinmayix/Blinkit-Analysis-Dashboard/README.md

 - Sales by Outlet Size (Pie Chart): Analyze correlation between outlet size and total sales.
 - Sales by Outlet Location (Funnel Map): Assess geographic distribution of sales across locations.
 - All Metrics by Outlet Type (Matrix Card): Provide a complete view of all KPIs broken by outlet type.

+  Process

+Data Import & Cleaning: Imported dataset into Power BI, handled missing values, and corrected data types.

+Data Transformation: Simplified category names and removed unnecessary columns using Power Query.

+Creating KPIs: Used DAX measures to calculate important business metrics such as Total Sales, Average Rating, and Total Items.

+Dashboard Design: Added visuals like bar charts, pie charts, cards, and line charts, with slicers for interactivity.

+Formatting & Layout: Used consistent colors, labels, and titles to create a professional and user-friendly dashboard.